ivanvs/pidginmq-website/docs/queues.md

 ## Resume Queue

-When queue is paused, processing can be restored by calling `resumeQueue` method:
+When a queue is paused, processing can be restored by calling `resumeQueue` method:

 ```js
 const resumedQueue = await client.resumeQueue("email");